fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 Discovery: find go.mod files

-We run `go list -json -deps all`, which produces, e.g.,:
+We run `go list -json -deps all` which produces something like:

 ```json
 {